dprojects/Woodworking/Docs/README.md

 > However, if you convert `Part :: Box` into `PartDesign :: Pad` or change objects edges, faces or vertices,
 > the measurement will no longer follow, so you have to remove such measurement and create new one.
 > Also the measurements **are not** parametric in preselection mode.
+> If you use Draft style some measurements for example for edges inside pocket or holes may not be visible.
+You can use [makeTransparent](#maketransparent) tool to see it.

 * **Measurement observer:**
   * `START` button allows you to start the measurement process,